 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.

 We take seriously the “peer” of “peer review.”
 After having work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribution to other community members’ work, reviewers are listed as Associate Editors of the journal.
+For their constructive contribution to other community members’ work, reviewers are acknowledged annually as Reviewers in the journal.